sanchom/allard-writing-tools/README.md

 more.

 This is a work in progress.
 I'll be adding citation types as I need them.
-Right now, it just barely works for legal cases and books.
+Right now, it only works for legal cases, legislation, and books.
 My python pre-processor for per-paragraph notes is a quick hack.
 I want that to be a proper Pandoc filter and I want to re-write it in Haskell or Racket.

 # For in-text citations